 Elizabeth Smith moved into the parish in 2011, having previously lived and worked in North Yorkshire.
 Lay ministry is a voluntary role and Liz is actively involved in many aspects of our church life.
 She is an artist by profession and a keen bellringer.

-We would usually have two church wardens but currently Claire Roberts is our only one, the other position being vacant.
+We would usually have two church wardens but currently have none in post.

 Parochial Church Council (PCC)